 Appropriate attire and demeanor is expected when seeing patients or when otherwise engaging in professional activities at all clinical rotation sites.
-Students should wear their CWRU/UHC nametag at all times when involved in any patient situation.
-Check with the clinic you are assigned to regarding dress codes.
-Some facilities are stricter than others.
-In general, blouse and skirt or coat and tie, dress or pantsuit is appropriate attire when seeing families in the clinic area.
+Students should wear their issued hospital ID badge at all times when involved in any patient situation.
+Check with the clinic you are assigned to regarding dress codes, as some facilities are stricter than others.
+In general, business or business casual attire is appropriate when seeing families in the clinic area.
 NOTE: Blue jeans, shorts, t-shirts or tank tops, very short skirts or tops that are low cut or do not cover the abdomen, heavy boots or shoes, sneakers, etc., are not appropriate clothing for the clinical areas.
 Body piercing and tattoos cannot be visible to patients.
-Additionally, if you are seeing patients on consults and will be in the patient areas, you should be dressed as if you were seeing patients.
+Additionally, if you will be in the patient areas working (but not scheduled to see patients), you should be dressed as if you were seeing patients.
 Chewing gum, eating or drinking when seeing patients is unprofessional and should never be done.
-Dress in the department is casual and you may wear jeans and other casual clothing.
+Dress during classes in your first year within the department is casual and you may wear jeans and other casual clothing.
 However, some items should never be worn such as very short shorts, revealing clothes (see-through blouses, tube tops, etc) or dress that is provocative in nature.